Quality Improvement Plan

 - Assessment survey given to all staff at health department (this option is recommended to give the best data regarding the health department’s culture of quality)

-OPI has made the following survey questions available to all CHBs:
+OPI has made the following survey tools available to all CHBs:

 For more information on the QI Maturity Tool, visit: